Dental bridges in FORT WORTH

 what are dental bridges?

 A dental bridge is when false teeth, usually made of porcelain, metal, or zirconia, are used to close a gap where you have a missing tooth or missing teeth.
 They are mounted onto your natural teeth and cemented into place.
 Dental bridges blend in with your natural teeth.
-Contact us at Summerbrook Dental for a consultation with Dr. Calvin Eastwood to find out if you’re a good candidate for dental bridges.
+Contact us at Summerbrook Dental for an exam with Dr. Calvin Eastwood to find out if you’re a good candidate for dental bridges.

 Did you know…